100+ Best Things to do in LA | The Ultimate Bucket List

 Admission is free to The Getty Villa, making it one of the more popular free things to do in Los Angeles, but note that you have to reserve timed tickets ahead of time by phone or the museum’s website.
 Also note that even though it’s free to enter the museum, parking costs $20.

 Cabrillo Marine Aquarium

 Looking for fun free things to do in LA today?
-One of the best parts of this aquarium is that admission is free (just note that a donation of $5 for adults and $1 for children is recommended).
+One of the best parts about this aquarium is that admission is free (just note that a donation of $5 for adults and $1 for children is recommended).

-At the Cabrillo Marine Aquarium, you'll find the largest concentration of Southern California marine life in the world.
-The aquarium is also another Frank Gehry-designed building, and located in a stunning part of LA, next to the Cabrillo Beach Coastal Park.
+At the Cabrillo Marine Aquarium, you’ll find the largest concentration of Southern California marine life in the world.
+The aquarium is also another Frank Gehry-designed building, and it’s located in a stunning part of LA, next to the Cabrillo Beach Coastal Park.

 It’s easily one of the best free things to do in Southern California for the whole family.

 Runyon Canyon Park is a 160-acre park in the Santa Monica Mountains that is a popular hiking and running spot for locals.
 This is where one of the hikes to the Hollywood Sign is located, but even more than that, the hikes here provide stunning views over Hollywood and Los Angeles as a whole.

 As mentioned above, this is a popular spot for hiking in Los Angeles so don’t expect to have the trails to yourself.
 It’s also a dog-friendly park so you’ll see quite a few happy dogs off leash and running around.

 There are a few different hikes to tackle at Runyon Canyon Park, most are a few miles roundtrip with various elevations – perfect for an outdoorsy start to your day.